Partnerships are at the heart of Futures

 - Technical solutions to support families and individuals in their home where physical adaptations are not needed.

 We spend over a quarter of a million pounds a year in the Daventry area alone on adapting homes for people with support needs.
 We work closely with experts including occupational therapists (OTs) and specialist contractors to meet the needs of our customers.
-Since April 2020 we have supported XX new adaptations and supported five new customers to move into adapted homes.

 We fund minor adaptations such as grab and handrails without the need for an OT assessment through our own budgets.
 We also work closely with Amber Valley Borough Council on referrals for Disabled Facility Grant (DFG) funded adaptations in our homes which can include installing telecare and other technology-driven solutions.